-WYD has a growing impact on the vocational discernment process of youth and young adults, as evidenced by annual studies of those in seminary or religious life.
+Consider having a meal together with Portuguese, Southwestern Europe, and/or Iberian food, a potluck, or a food particular to the local community or group.
+WYD has a growing impact on the vocational discernment process of youth and young adults, as evidenced by annual studies of those in seminary or religious life.36

 The WYD experience helps young people prayerfully consider what God is calling them to do with their lives.
-This year's theme of Mary's Fiat and the fact that it coincides with the international Synod on Young People, the Faith, and Vocational Discernment.
+This year's theme of calls to mind how Mary's love of God encourages her to act in love of neighbor.
 Thus, vocational discernment is a perfect fit for a day that brings together stateside and international World Youth Day pilgrims.